 - Set the reported safety issue's desired closure date, per your company's risk management policies in your SMS manual;

 - Treat the safety issue (CPAs and any required investigations), and hopefully, identify and address the root cause; and

 - Close the item when risk is mitigated to as low as reasonably practical (ALARP).

-Therefore, on time issue closures is not just about actually running the reported safety issue through the risk management process, but they also include:
+Therefore, on-time issue closures are not just about actually running the reported safety issue through the risk management process, but they also include:

 - How appropriate are issue closure dates? (are they unrealistically short/long?); and

 - That management is on top of issues/CPAs enough to make sure requirements are on track to close on time.

 This metric should be an essential leading indicator for driving management's safety performance.
 The best way to use this metric is: